5genesis/ELCM/README.md

 > a '.' the ELCM will fall back to looking at the Publish values (the default for Release A).
 If the collection
 > is not 'Publish' or 'Params', the expression will be replaced by `<<UNKNOWN GROUP {collection}>>`

+## EVOLVED-5G specific tasks:

+The following is a list of tasks specifically tailored for use on the EVOLVED-5G H2020 project.
+Configuration values for these tasks can be set in the `evolved5g.yml` file at the root of the ELCM folder.

+### Evolved5g.JenkinsJob

+Initiates the execution of a Jenkins pipeline in the CI/CD infrastructure.
+The returned job ID will be published as a variable for use later in the same experiment.
+Configuration values:

+- Instance: Address of the instance where the pipeline will be launched.
+- Job: Kind of job to launch.
+- GitUrl: URL of the GitHub repository that contains the NetApp code.
+- GitBranch: Repository branch that will be used by the pipeline.
+- Version: Pipeline version, defaults to `'1.0'`
+- PublishKey: Name of the key that will be used for storing the returned job id, defaults to `JenkinsJobId`

+### Evolved5g.JenkinsStatus

+Checks the status of the specified pipeline, and publishes the obtained value for later use in the same experiment.
+Configuration values:

+- JobId: Pipeline to check.
+Can be expanded from a previous JenkinsJob using `'@[Params.JenkinsJobId]'`.
+- PublishKey: Name of the key that will be used for storing the returned status, defaults to `JenkinsJobStatus`

 ## Implementing additional tasks:

 The ELCM is designed to be extensible, and thus, it is possible to easily integrate additional tasks.
 The basic steps